-You have to specifically designate an airline at this link on which you want this credit to apply, with the choice between Alaska, American, Delta, Frontier, Hawaiian, JetBlue, Spirit, Southwest, and United.
+You have to specifically designate an airline on which you want this credit to apply (if you’re an existing cardmember you need to do this in January of each year), with the choice between Alaska, American, Delta, Frontier, Hawaiian, JetBlue, Southwest, Spirit, and United.

 Per the terms, the annual airline credit can be used for purchases made directly with airlines, excluding the following: